paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2015-06-21-william_kentridge.md

 date: '2015-06-21 13:54:51 +0100'
 location: Brighton, England
 excerpt: 'The work of celebrated illustrator and artist William Kentridge is showcased at the EYE Film Institute in Amsterdam.'
+images:
-image: 2015/06/william_kentridge.jpg
+- 2015/06/william_kentridge.jpg
 tags:
 - Art
 - Exhibitions
 ---
 Amsterdam is a strikingly beautiful city, every street a picture postcard.
 This beauty is somewhat undermined by the city's famed seedy underbelly, which could be ignored were it not for the type of tourist it attracts.